Dayton, OH to Lafayette, LA Movers (NEW 2026 Costs)

 - Lafayette is considered to be safer than Dayton with a safety index of 54.25 vs Dayton's 40.68.

-- Air quality in Lafayette is good, and in Dayton it's moderate.
+- Air quality in Lafayette is Good, and in Dayton it's Moderate.

 - Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- State licensing: If youโre using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
+- State licensing: If you’re using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
 During the pre-move screening process, families on the move should verify that prospective movers are registered and in good standing with the LPSC.
 In cases of substandard service, inflated costs, and unlicensed movers operating illegally, consumers may file a complaint, after which the commission will initiate an investigation.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Louisiana moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company's license in Louisiana, visit the state's public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.

 Where to live in Lafayette